Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-magic-items-1.md

 Craft Epic Magic Arms and Armor, *protection from energy; Market Price:
 +*6 bonus.

+### Negating
-**Negating:** Immediately after the wearer of this armor is hit with a magic weapon, the armor casts *greater dispelling* on the weapon.
+Immediately after the wearer of this armor is hit with a magic weapon, the armor casts *greater dispelling* on the weapon.
 (In the case of projectile weapons, the armor casts *greater dispelling* on the weapon that fired the projectile if it is in range.
 If it is out of